zumba-bash-tools/dev-tools-bash/README.md

 Shortcut for creating a container, you only have to specify the app name as long as it matches the contain name.
 It also enables the xdebug grain by default.

+**Note:** This will use the `--force` option automatically so that if the container already exists it will automatically destroy it first.

 ## dev-build

 **usage:**